zekostudio/godot-time-control/README.md

 ## Installation

-1. Copy and paste *time_control* folder which is inside addons folder.
+1. Copy and paste `addons/time_control` folder to your project `addons` folder.
 2. From editor toolbar, go to Project > Project Settings, then in Plugins tab activate time_control plugin.

 ## Basic setup

-1. Define global clocks
+1. Setup global clocks

     The plugin provides a default [`ClockController`](#clockcontroller) autoload scene located in `res://addons/time_control/time_control.tscn` which gives you access to the following `GlobalClock` from anywhere in your project :